auto-call/auto-call.github.io/docs/ethstaking.md

 - **RAM**: [Crucial 32GB Kit (2 x 16GB) DDR4-3200 SODIMM](https://www.crucial.fr/memory/ddr4/ct2k16g4sfra32a).
 I recommend having 32 GB of RAM.
 With a single validator running, my RAM usage is typically around 20GB.
 - **SSD**: [FireCuda 530 4 TB](https://www.seagate.com/fr/fr/products/gaming-drives/pc-gaming/firecuda-530-ssd/).
 Again, 4TB is probably overkill, but the blockchain does grow fast, typically 1GB/day.
 At the time of writing this, I have not fully explored options in the execution client to prune the database, but it seems like it's possible, at the cost of going offline for a day or two.
 Anyhow, I recommend having at least 2TB.
 - **AC Power Adapter**: [Delippo 120W 19V 6.32A](https://www.amazon.fr/dp/B07MV6C89N?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 - **Case**: [Maxwell Pro Fanless Mini-ITX case](https://akasa.co.uk/update.php?tpl=product/product.detail.tpl&model=A-ITX48-M1B).
 CPU and disk usage can be pretty heavy when running the validator, so you need some cooling.
 As my machine is sitting in my living room, I didn't want to have constant fan noise, so I chose this fanless case that dissipates heat with copper tubes and various thermal modules.
+I'm really happy with it, as it is completely silent and does not get very hot.
 You can buy it [here](https://www.cartft.com/catalog/il/3459).

 # Linux installation